Active site – The molecular location, in this instance in the small intestine, where enzymes and substrates come together.

 Ileum – The last third of the small intestine, which connects the jejunum with the large intestine.

-Jejunum – The middle third of the small intestine.
+Jejunum – The middle third of the small intestine, linking the duodenum with the ileum.

-Lactase – Brush border enzyme that breaks down lactose, the sugar found in milk; some CSID patients are deficient in lactase, but most are not; many CSID patients have higher than normal lactase levels to compensate for the lack of SI activity.
+Lactase – Brush border enzyme that breaks down lactose, the sugar found in milk; some CSID patients are deficient in lactase, but most are not; many CSID patients have higher than normal lactase levels, presumably to compensate for the lack of sucrase-isomaltase activity.

-Lactose – Disaccharide found in milk that is broken down by the enzyme, lactase; made up of 1 glucose unit and 1 galactose unit.
+Lactose – Disaccharide found in milk that is broken down by the enzyme lactase; also called milk sugar; made up of 1 glucose unit and 1 galactose unit.

-Lactose intolerance – A deficiency in the intestinal enzyme lactase, which does not allow for lactose to digest or absorb properly.
-Malabsorbed lactose reaches the large intestine and is fermented by bacteria.
+Lactose intolerance – A deficiency in the intestinal enzyme lactase, which results in a reduced or absent ability to digest lactose.
+Lactose that is not fully digested and absorbed in the small intestine reaches the large intestine and is fermented by bacteria.
 Byproducts of the fermentation process cause symptoms of flatulence, abdominal cramps, and/or diarrhea after the ingestion of lactose (milk sugar).

 Large intestine (large bowel) – A long muscular tube that connects the small intestine with the anus; primary function is to absorb water from waste before it leaves the body.